esp32beans/bigjoy2xac/README.md

 # Convert Big Joystick to Xbox Adaptive Controller Joystick

+Jan 12, 2024: After upgrading the XAC firmware, the Thrustmaster T.16000M USB flight stick works without an adaptor.
+This adaptor is no longer needed.

 ![XAC connected to big joystick using Leonardo and USB host shield](./images/bigjoy2xac.jpg)

 The only Big Joystick currently supported is the Thrustermaster T.16000M (T16K)